 Because nothing spoils the mood like venereal disease, I’ll end the post here.
 Which reminds me, I never did make it to Sanya.

 DIRECTIONS and NOTES (closest stations to Yoshiwara)

-Note 1: Kabukichō 歌舞伎町 (map) is the most well-known red-light district in Tokyo.
+Note 1: Kabukichō 歌舞伎町 (map) is the most well-known red-light district in Tokyo, though it seems to be undergoing some gentrification, most conspicuously with the Toho Cinemas Shinjuku entertainment complex.
 I’ve also seen prostitution in Gotanda 五反田.
 My most memorable encounter was at 5 a.m. after leaving Womb, the famous Shibuya dance club.
 On the walk down the hill to Shibuya station I passed dozens of prostitutes, even as the sky was beginning to brighten.
 The women seemed more motivated to make a sale than usual, in some cases advertising “se-xu” instead of ma-sāji.